Tips To Avoid Thanksgiving Overindulgence

 We become conquerors of the chocolate cream pie, warriors of the wishbone, and special forces of the stuffing.

-We may consume more than 4,500 calories on Thanksgiving.
+Many of us may consume more than 4,500 calories on Thanksgiving, or nearly double the daily requirement.
 If we do, we’ll know it because our bodies will inform us with bloating, sluggishness and if we are lucky, a nap.

 You don't even have to eat excessively large portions to hit 2,500 calories for the big meal of the day.
 Add leftovers later and you can approach or top 4,500 calories.
 Wearing off that many calories through exercise would take hours of running and walking.

-"This holiday has a tradition of excess that makes us uncomfortable when we could be enjoying the day with friends and family,'' said Jan Treftz-Allen, manager of health promotions, Genesis Health System.
-"With a few adjustments, we can consume hundreds of fewer calories, we'll feel better physically, and we’ll have less regret about how we stuffed ourselves.''
+"This holiday has a tradition of excess that makes us uncomfortable when we could be enjoying the day with friends and family,'' said Stacia Carroll, manager of health promotions, Genesis Health System.
+"With a few adjustments, we can consume hundreds of fewer calories, burn off some and we’ll have less regret about how we stuffed ourselves.''

 Here are some tips to help you handle the day more comfortably and actively: